 The output will be the public key as of August 2018.
 (Note that this key is not expected to change, although ServiceNow reserves the right to change it if required):

 DKIM keys for customer domains are not currently supported

-Some companies request DKIM keys so that they can send emails with From: addresses such as @customer.com while using the ServiceNow SMTP server.
+Some companies request DKIM keys so that they can send emails with From: addresses such as email@example.com while using the ServiceNow SMTP server.
 ServiceNow currently does not provide DKIM keys for customer domains.